-The Grand Trunk Road is one of the of South Asia's oldest and longest major roads.
-The road, often called as the "Gernaili Sadak" (the Generals' Road) and Sadak-e-Azam ('The Grand Road') covers a distance of 2,700 km (1,700 mi) running s through parts of Bangladesh, India, Pakistan and Afghanistan.
+Grand Trunk Road is one of the of South Asia's oldest and longest major roads.
+It runs through parts of Bangladesh, India, Pakistan and Afghanistan.

 Who built Grand Trunk Road?

 It is one of the oldest road routes in India.
 In Antiquity, it was known as Uttarāpatha, "the upper road".
 For more than two millennia, it linked the Indian subcontinent with Central Asia.
 The road was rebuilt by Sher Shah Suri, a ruler of the Indian sub continent, in the 16th century.
 In the colonial era the British developed an ancient route into a highway across the breadth of their realm.
 During the British rulers of colonial India, the road was renamed as the Grand Trunk Road.
 Rudyard Kipling called it 'a river of life', but for the modern driver it's a nightmare.
 The road is full of trucks and rattling buses manned by drivers without much respect for their lives - or yours.
 And then there's the cyclists, the pedestrians, the salesmen, the ox carts, the cows, the buffalos...

 Pic: By Bhadani (talk) - I (Bhadani (talk)) created this work entirely by myself., Public Domain, https://commons.wikimedia.org/w/index.php?curid=31775821